realA10001986/Time-Circuits-Display/README.md

 In the Config Portal, you can configure automatic night mode.
 Enter start and end hours, and the device will go into night mode at the defined start hour (xx:00), and return to normal at end hour (yy:00).
 To disable automatic night mode, set start and end to the same value.

+Apart from increasing the displays' lifetime, Night Mode reduces the power consumption of the device from around 4.5W to around 2.5W.

 **The keypad menu**

 The menu is controlled by "pressing" or "holding" the ENTER key on the keypad.